-Radiation Protection and Dose Optimisation
+Radiation Protection and Dose Optimisation (2016)

-Since the beginning of the 20th century, ionising radiation has been employed in medicine for both diagnostic and therapeutic purposes.
+Since the beginning of the 20th century, ionising radiation has been employed in medicine for diagnostic and therapeutic purposes.
 The belief that radioactive sources could heal many different diseases led to a rapid increase in the usage of radioactive material; in conjunction with the lack of knowledge of the biological effects of radiation, this resulted in many accidents and numerous pathologies in both patients and operators.

 Ionising radiation procedures for medical purposes have been invaluable in improving patient care.
 Accordingly, the use of radiation in medicine has continued to increase over the years, accompanied by improvements in safety standards.
 Nuclear medicine (NM) has been deeply involved in this process.
-Both applications – diagnostic and therapeutic – showed great initial potential and important advances have repeatedly been achieved over the intervening decades.
+Both applications – diagnostic and therapeutic – showed great initial potential, and important advances have repeatedly been achieved over the intervening decades.

-The development of NM has been accompanied by great responsibility, since the safety of both the professional and the patient depends on the correct use of radiation.
-The professional should not be harmed by the radiation needed to perform each procedure and the patient should only be exposed to radiation after the benefit/risk ratio has been considered.
+The development of NM has been accompanied by great responsibility since the safety of both the professional and the patient depends on the correct use of radiation.
+The professional should not be harmed by the radiation needed to perform each procedure, and the patient should only be exposed to radiation after the benefit/risk ratio has been considered.

-This year’s Technologist’s Guide aims to give an overview on the principles of radiation protection and to provide the professional with the knowledge required in order to act in accordance with these principles.
+This year’s Technologist’s Guide aims to give an overview of the principles of radiation protection and to provide the professional with the knowledge required to act in accordance with these principles.
 A further intention is to set out the principles of dose optimisation.
 There is a consensus that all NM procedures must be justified; furthermore, the radiation used in each procedure must be carefully calculated and based on rigorous quality standards.